FRC1257/robotics-training/java/README.md

 * Many other teams use Java, giving us more reference material
 * In general, people have stated that Java is easier to learn

-## What We Need for Robot Programming
+## Curriculum

 Don't worry if you have no clue what these things are, we will go over all of them and try our best to teach you them.
+Anything with a star (*) next to it is essential and you should expect to see frequently in robotics programming.
+Anything without a star is still good to know, but you will make it by without knowing those.

+* Basics (1 day)
+  * First Program *
-* Variables
+  * Variables *
+  * Operators *
+  * Comments *
+* Control-Flow (1 day)
+  * If/Else Statements *
+  * Logical Operators *
-* Control Statements (If, While, For)
+  * Switch Statements *
+  * While Loops
+  * For Loops
+  * Enums *
+* Arrays (1 day)
-* Object-Oriented Concepts
+  * Arrays
+  * Looping through Arrays
+* Functions (2 days)
+  * Basic Functions *
+  * Functions w/ Arguments *
-* User-Defined Types
+  * Functions w/ Return Types *
+  * Overloading
+* Objects (2 days)
+  * Objects *
+  * Classes *
+  * Inheritance *
+  * Overriding *
-* Version Control
+  * Polymorphism

+Once we finish these topics, we will go onto robotics programming.
+This should hopefully start by around mid-November.

 ## What You Should Do

-We all go to one of the UCVTS schools, and we have a ton of schoolwork.
+We all have a ton of schoolwork.
 However, to get good at programming, you will want to spent at least 10 minutes each day familiarizing youself with the language and trying out random things.
 Just coming to robotics twice a week won't make you a great programmer, but practice will.

 ## Help